Colon Cancers, Hemorrhoids Treatment, and More

-In some cases, a patient may need a surgeon for problems related to their small bowel, colon or rectum.
-From a problem as common as hemorrhoids to the surgical management of cancer, our surgical team provides comprehensive, personalized solutions using state-of-the-art surgical techniques that minimize the impact of treatment on the patient and result in the shortest recovery time possible.
+In some cases, a patient may need colorectal surgery for problems related to their small bowel, colon, or rectum.
+From a problem as common as hemorrhoids to the management of cancer, our surgical team specializing in the treatment of colon cancer and other causes for colorectal surgery in Houston offers comprehensive, personalized solutions using state-of-the-art surgical techniques that minimize the impact of treatment on the patient and result in the shortest recovery time possible.

-We are large group of physician specialists that provide care to patients with colorectal conditions.
-Our surgeons are fellowship trained are teaching faculty at The University of Texas Medical School at Houston, where they also pursue a multitude of research interests.
+We are large group of physician specialists who provide care to patients with colorectal conditions, including colon cancer.
+Our doctors handling colorectal surgery in Houston are fellowship-trained teaching faculty at the University of Texas Medical School at Houston, where they also pursue a multitude of research interests.

 Colorectal Cancer Screening

-Colon cancer screening detects precancerous lesions in the colon so that they can be treated before they become cancerous.
+Colon cancer screening detects precancerous lesions in the colon so that they can be treated before they become cancerous and require colorectal surgery or other more dramatic solutions.
 Colonoscopy is the preferred method for colon cancer screening.

 Current colon cancer screening recommendations include:

-- Colonoscopy every 10 years beginning at age 50.
+- Colonoscopy at our Houston offices every 10 years beginning at age 50.

 - For African-Americans, colonoscopy every 10 years beginning at age 45.

 Consult with a physician about when to start screening if you have any of the following risk factors:

 - A personal history of colorectal cancer or adenomatous polyps